haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/README.md

 # Install TensorFlow 2, Object Detection, and LabelImg on Mac OS

 This is how I set up my Mac to do ML object detection.
-I hope this will help those of you who who are on Macs and are struggling to set up their learning environment.

 There are certain steps that are different between PC and Mac.
 When I tried to follow instructions by people on PCs for setting up TensorFlow 2 (TF2), Object Detection, etc. I would end up with errors.

+I hope this will help those of you who who are on Mac OS and are struggling to set up your learning environment.

 * I am using a 2017 Macbook Pro with Big Sur OS.
 * I have [Python](https://www.python.org/) 3.8.2 installed (at time of writing).